christinedraper/knife-topo/test-repo/Instructions.md

 ##Setup

-Assumptions for this demo: chefDK, Vagrant, VirtualBox and chef-zero
+This example assumes you have chefDK, Vagrant, VirtualBox and chef-zero.
+You can download the first three from the following links:

 * [chefDK](http://www.getchef.com/downloads/chef-dk/)